10 Tips from Locals: How to Make the Most of a Mini-Vacation in Lexington

-Lexington is less than a 90-minute drive from the famous Red River Gorge, a scenic climbing and hiking destination.
+Water has carved out giant rock amphitheaters and caves that are perfect for climbing.
+Lexington is less than an hour's drive from the famous Red River Gorge, a scenic climbing and hiking destination.
 Steep sandstone cliff bands rise out of the dense forest, and climbers come from all over the world to scale the vast walls.
 Water has carved out giant rock amphitheaters and caves with interesting climbing holds, and whether you’re a seasoned climber or have only gone a couple times, it’s worth roping up there.
 There are several local guiding companies that are happy to take new climbers out and teach you the basic skills.

 3. EXPLORE THE URBAN TRAILS